 As Managing Director, Mr. Ortiz oversees the development, financing and production of Latino-themed programming which is distributed for broadcast on public television.
 He manages the operations of the organization, headquartered in Burbank, CA, and maintains the West Coast presence for LPB.
 He also administers LPB's Public Media Content Fund process and supervises the distribution of LPB funded programs to PBS.
 Mr. Ortiz also serves as Series Producer for their signature Latino anthology series Voces, a showcase of documentaries that highlights the rich spectrum of Latino-American culture.

-As Digital Content Manger, Ms. Ballesteros manages LPB’s new media projects funded through the Public Media Content Fund, while implementing, monitoring and maintaining multimedia content online.
-To increase community engagement, Ms. Ballesteros also supervises LPB’s social media presence, including the series VOCES, and oversees the LPB community and blogs.
-In conjunction with the Executive Director and Managing Director, Ms. Ballesteros creates a strategic plan for obtaining content from targeted community groups and implements a policy for content submissions.
+As Digital Content Manger, Ms. Ortiz manages LPB’s new media projects funded through the Public Media Content Fund, while implementing, monitoring and maintaining multimedia content online.
+To increase community engagement, Ms. Ortiz also supervises LPB’s social media presence, including the series VOCES, and oversees the LPB community and blogs.
+In conjunction with the Executive Director and Managing Director, Ms. Ortiz creates a strategic plan for obtaining content from targeted community groups and implements a policy for content submissions.

 As Office Manager, Ms. Ramirez oversees the general administration of the office including select human resource efforts, general office systems, and facilities management.
 She also assists the Executive and Managing Director on special projects throughout the year.